Fifth Avenue Presbyterian Church: Pastoral leadership

 The Rev. Dr. John Bonnell served as senior pastor from 1935 to 1962.
 Bonnell was a nationally recognized author and religious broadcaster on the ABC radio network as host of the series "National Vespers", which reached 3 million listeners weekly from 1936 until 1961.
 In 1956, he introduced Dial-a-Prayer, which continued as a ministry of the church for half a century.
 Bonnell played a leading role in the movement to strengthen ties between Protestants and Roman Catholics and was presented with a silver medal for ecumenical services by Pope Paul VI in 1966.
 He also served as co-chair of the National Conference of Christians and Jews.

 The Rev. Dr. Bryant Kirkland served as senior pastor from 1962 until 1987.
 Kirkland was named Clergyman of the Year in 1975 by the Religious Heritage of America.
 The David B. Skinner Shelter, a shelter for homeless men the church has operated since 1986, began during his pastorate.

 Dr. Kirkland's term was followed by the short but tumultuous pastorate of the Rev. Dr. R. Maurice Boyd, a charismatic figure whose ministerial style alienated a large faction of the congregation and who resigned under protest in 1992.
 In the wake of this dissension, many of his supporters left Fifth Avenue Presbyterian to join Dr. Boyd at the City Church of New York, which he founded.
 After his abrupt departure, a protégé of Kirkland's, the Rev. Dr. Thomas K. Tewell, was called as senior pastor in 1994.
 Under Tewell's leadership, the church completed an extensive renovation of the Sanctuary and church house, and the excavation and construction of the LaDane Williamson Christian Education Center, which is home to a vibrant Family Ministries program.

 The current senior pastor, installed in 2008, is the Rev. Dr. Scott Black Johnston.
 A former professor of homiletics at Austin Presbyterian Theological Seminary, he is the author of a blog about faith in New York entitled Sharp About Your Prayers.

+Beliefs

+Marriage

+The church has an inclusive vision and celebrates both opposite-sex marriages and same-sex marriages.